Chang-Che-Kuei/BeautyWorld/README.md

 # BeautyWorld

 This is an iOS app about AR art.
-The virtual objectS can interact with people.
+The virtual objects can interact with people.
-For example, we have built dominals which can be arranged by user and music trees which can grow with the amplitude of the music.
+For example, dominals are arranged by user and music trees grow with the amplitude of the music.

 Seach plane in real world.
 <img src="plane.PNG" width="200" >